mantidproject/mantidimaging/docs/developer_guide/gpu_mode.rst

             Overwrite ImageStack[i][][] with GPUImageStack[i][][]

-In essence, the data is processed as if it were on a ferris wheel consisting of L cabins where the images are the N people who form the queue.
+In essence, the data is processed as if it were on a ferris wheel consisting of *L* cabins where the images are the *N* people who form the queue.
 The cabins represent the limit of images on the GPU and the streams allocated to those images.
 A person in the queue entering a cabin is a transfer from CPU to GPU while a person exiting a cabin at the end of their ride is a transfer from GPU to CPU.
-If N > L then at least one of the cabins will be used more than once.
+If *N* > *L* then at least one of the cabins will be used more than once.

 Development Pitfalls
 ********************

 The filter was only peformed on part of the array or the filter works on small arrays then gets the wrong result for larger arrays
 ==================================================================================================================================
-This may mean that the grid and dimension arguments do not account for the entire array.
+This may mean that the grid and dimension sizes do not account for the entire array.

 Float parameters become 0 in CUDA